France in the Middle Ages: Royal finances

 In or around 1303, the Paris Court of Accounts was established in the Palais de la Cité.
 Its auditors were responsible for overseeing revenue from Crown estates and checking public spending.
 It audited the royal household, inspectors, royal commissioners, provosts, baillifs, and seneschals.
 In 1307, the Philip IV definitively removed royal funds from the Temple and placed them in the fortress of the Louvre.
 Thereafter, the financial specialists received accounts for audit in a room of the royal palace that became known as the Camera compotorum or Chambre des comptes, and they began to be collectively identified under the same name, although still only a subcommission of the King's Court, consisting of about sixteen people.

 The Vivier-en-Brie Ordinance of 1320, issued by Philip V, required the Chambre to audit accounts, judge cases arising from accountability, and maintain registers of financial documents; it also laid out the basic composition of financial courts: three (later four) cleric masters of accounts (maîtres-clercs) to act as chief auditors and three maîtres-lais familiers du Roi empowered to hear and adjudge ("oyer and terminer") audit accounts.
 They were assisted by eleven clerks (petis clercs, later clercs des comptes) who acted as auditors of the prests.
 This complement grew by 50 percent in the next two decades but was reduced to seven masters and twelve clerks in 1346.
 The office of président was created by the Ordinance of 1381, and a second lay Chief Baron was appointed in 1400.
 Clerks of court were eventually added to the court's composition.
 Examiners (correcteurs) were created to assist the maitres.
 Other court officers (conseillers) appointed by the King were created to act alongside the maîtres ordinaires.
 Lastly, the Ordinance of 26 February 1464 named the Court of Accounts as the "sovereign, primary, supreme, and sole court of last resort in all things financial".

 While gaining in stability in the later 14th century, the court lost its central role in royal finances.
 First, currency was moved to a separate body (Chambre des monnaies), then the increasingly regular "extraordinary" taxes (aide, tallage, gabelle) became the responsibility of the généraux of the Cour des aides (created in 1390).
 The Crown's domainal revenues, still retained by the Court of Accounts, fell in importance and value.
 By 1400, the Court's role had been much reduced.
-However, with the gradual englargement of the realm through conquest, the need for the court remained secure.
+However, with the gradual enlargement of the realm through conquest, the need for the court remained secure.